Glinary/Gate-Level-Modeling/readme.txt

 A repository for CSARCH1 MCO1.
-Verilog and Gatewave were used.
+Verilog and GTKWave were used.